grandeurdev/js-sdk/README.md

   device id is required

-It is important to note that the update will be directly sent without a response code.
-So for example if a client updates the parameters to `{state: 1}` then it will be received as it is in the argument of callback.
+The update will be directly sent.
+So for example if a client updates the vpp of device to `20` then you can get the same either you have subscribed to vpp or to the voltage.
+An additional path variable will also be provided to give you a context that where the update was originally occurred.
+For instace, in above example, the path will be `voltage.vpp` for event handlers on both voltage and vpp.

 The call to this method also returns reference to a `clear` method with which you can unsubscribe to the event.
 It don't accept anything in the argument and returns the following code as a response to promise